 From an Ayurvedic perspective, there are two important strategies when it comes to controlling candida:

-In Ayurveda, it’s understood that candida overgrowth can present differently based on body type, and can respond to a different protocol depending on whether there is a vata, pitta, or kapha form of candida overgrowth.
+In Ayurveda, it’s understood that candida overgrowth can present differently based on body type, and can respond to a different protocol depending on the form of candida overgrowth.
+There are three forms: vata, pitta, or kapha.

-Below, I’ll walk you through how to tell which form may match your presentation, and how to support each accordingly.
+Below, I’ll walk you through how to tell which form you may be suffering from, and how to support each accordingly.
 After that, I’ll give you some general lifestyle suggestions that any presentation of candida overgrowth will benefit from.

 Vata becomes unbalanced from:

-- The excessive intake of pungent, bitter, and astringent foods
+- Excessive intake of pungent, bitter, and astringent foods

 - Excessive travel